-Celiac disease is a long-term condition of your small intestine.
-Your immune system reacts to the protein gluten in food and results in damage to your small intestine.
+Celiac disease is a long-term condition that affects your small intestine.
+Your immune system reacts to the protein gluten in food and damages your small intestine.
 You may not be able to absorb vitamins, minerals, and other nutrients from the foods you eat.

 What increases my risk of celiac disease?

 The cause of celiac disease is not known.
 You are at higher risk if you have another autoimmune disease, such as rheumatoid arthritis, or a family member with celiac disease.